-- a) Suitable procedures are introduced for the routine functional testing and maintenance of the complete gas alarm system including sensors. - b) Suitable procedures are introduced for regularly inspecting and maintaining all gas pipework, valves and associated fittings. - c) All gas containers are securely stowed on the open deck or in a gas tight enclosure with an adequate drain so that any gas leakage will be dispersed overboard. - d) All gas consuming appliances should be capable of being shut off at the LPG gas bottle itself.
+- The vessel's SMS includes suitable procedures for the routine functional testing and maintenance of the complete gas alarm system including sensors. - b) The vessel's SMS include suitable procedures for regularly inspecting and maintaining all gas pipework, valves and associated fittings. - c) All gas containers are securely stowed on the open deck or in a gas tight enclosure with an adequate drain so that any gas leakage will be dispersed overboard. - d) All gas consuming appliances should be capable of being shut off at the LPG gas bottle itself.

-4.25 FUEL SHUT-OFF VALVES
+4.26 FUEL SHUT-OFF VALVES

-Shut-off valves must be fitted on all fuel tanks and where fitted in the machinery space they must be capable of being closed from outside the machinery space itself.
+Shut-off valves must be fitted on all fuel tanks, and where fitted in the machinery space they must be capable of being closed from outside the machinery space.